 NAMI Ending the Silence is for middle and high school students, and the school staff and parents or guardians of those students.
 Learn about the symptoms of mental health conditions, how to recognize the early warning signs, and the importance of acknowledging those signs.

-Through dialogue, we can grow the movement to end stigma.
+Through dialogue – talking to each other – we can grow the movement to end stigma.

-NAMI Ending the Silence (ETS) is free of charge.
-Includes two leaders: one who shares an informative presentation, and a young adult with a mental health condition who shares their journey of recovery.
+NAMI Ending the Silence (ETS) is free of charge, and includes two leaders: one who shares an informative presentation, and a young adult with a mental health condition who shares their journey of recovery.
 Ask questions and gain understanding of a misunderstood topic.

 50-minute presentation designed for middle and high school students that includes warning signs, facts and statistics and how to get help for themselves or a friend.
 Research has shown that NAMI Ending the Silence for Students is effective in changing middle and high school students’ knowledge and attitudes toward mental health conditions and toward seeking help.